-- (4) The option vests in 12 equal quarterly installments of 18,125 shares over three years commencing on the three-month anniversary of the date of grant. - (5) The option vests upon achieving certain stock price targets ranging from \$9 to \$15 per share over a five-year period following its amendment on June 4, 2020. - (6) The PSUs vest upon achieving and maintaining certain TSR targets ranging from 50% to 175% over a five-year period and requires a minimum of a two-year service period.
-See subheading "2021 PSUs" for more information. - (7) The RSUs vest in full on the third anniversary of the grant date. - (8) The option vests in 12 equal quarterly installments of 4,163 shares over three years commencing on the three-month anniversary of the date of grant. - (9) The option vests in 12 equal quarterly installments of 4,750 shares over three years commencing on the three-month anniversary of the date of grant. - (10) 25% of the shares subject to the option vest and become exercisable on the first anniversary of the grant date and the remaining 75% of the shares subject to the option vest and become exercisable quarterly in equal installments thereafter over two years.
+(4) The option vests upon achieving certain stock price targets ranging from \$9 to \$15 per share over a five-year period following its amendment on June 4, 2020.

+(5) The PSUs vest upon achieving and maintaining certain TSR targets ranging from 50% to 175% over a five-year period and requires a minimum of a two-year service period.
+See subheading "2021 PSUs" for more information.

+(6) The RSUs vest in full on the third anniversary of the grant date.

+(7) The option vests in 12 equal quarterly installments of 4,750 shares over three years commencing on the three-month anniversary of the date of grant.

+(8) 25% of the shares subject to the option vest and become exercisable on the first anniversary of the grant date and the remaining 75% of the shares subject to the option vest and become exercisable quarterly in equal installments thereafter over two years.